docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >**Note**
 >
 >Enhanced Container Isolation is available to Docker Business customers only.

-Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.
+Enhanced Container Isolation provides an additional layer of security to prevent malicious workloads running in containers from compromising Docker Desktop or the host.

+It uses a variety of advanced techniques to harden container isolation, but without impacting developer productivity.
 It is available with [Docker Desktop 4.13.0 or later](../../release-notes.md).

 These techniques include:
-- Running all containers unprivileged through the Linux user-namespace.
+- Running all containers unprivileged through the Linux user-namespace, even those launched with the `--privileged` flag.
-- Restricting containers from modifying Docker Desktop VM settings.
+- Restricting containers from modifying Docker Desktop VM files or settings.
 - Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and `/sys` inside the container for further isolation.
 - Preventing console access to the Docker Desktop VM.

-This is done automatically and with minimal functional or performance impact.
+When Enhanced Container Isolation is enabled, these mechanisms are applied automatically and with minimal functional or performance impact to developers.
+Developers continue to use Docker Desktop as usual, but the containers they launch are more strongly isolated.

-Enhanced Container Isolation helps ensure strong container isolation and also locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Settings Management](../settings-management/index.md).
+Enhanced Container Isolation ensures stronger container isolation and also locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Settings Management](../settings-management/index.md).

 >**Note**
 >